rbnlmsl/rentalnepal.com/README.md

 ## Getting Started

+#first install the dependencies using Bun (recommended):
+bun install

+#or using npm:
+npm install

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev